lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-04-how-i-started-reading-books.md

 and as the saying goes, seek and ye shall find...

-A colleague had left a copy of _Good to Great_ on her desk (for folks like myself to stumble upon).
+A colleague had left a copy of _Good to Great_ on her desk (for folks like myself to stumble upon I presume).
 Jim Collins begins the book by crediting it to his team of researchers before taking responsibility for any shortcomings.
 In awe of Jim Collins' humility, I went on to read not only _Good to Great_, but the entire series.

-In a book found on many recommendation lists, _Meditations_, the Roman Emperor Marcus Aurelius suggests that men are born to work together like a man's two hands, feet or eyelids.
+In a book found on a vast number of recommendation lists, _Meditations_, the Roman Emperor Marcus Aurelius suggests that men are born to work together like a man's two hands, feet or eyelids.
 To obstruct one another or fall angry is against Nature's law.